For over a year now, your church has been offering online services either for the first time or in a much more intentional way.

 4. I Really Want You To Equip Me For Life in the World (Not Just the Church)

-Another thing I’ve been thinking about (a lot) over the last few months is how facility-centric ministry is.
+Another thing I’ve been thinking about (a lot) over the last year+ is how facility-centric most ministry is.
 Again, this is self-reflection and self-criticism, having built several facilities which, of course, I’m not against in the least.
 We need gathering spaces.

 That said, COVID has exposed for me how deep the assumption runs that the primary way people can find faith or live out their faith is in a building.